solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 Remember, the offchain portion of the metadata includes things like the image uri we just generated as well as additional information like the name and description of the Asset.
-While you can technically include anything you'd like in this JSON object, in most cases, you should follow the [NFT standard](https://developers.metaplex.com/token-metadata/token-standard#the-non-fungible-standard) to ensure compatibility with wallets, programs, and applications.
+While you can technically include anything you'd like in this JSON object, in most cases, you should follow the [standard JSON schema](https://developers.metaplex.com/core/json-schema) for Core to ensure compatibility with wallets, programs, and applications.

 To create the metadata, use the `uploadJson()` method provided by the SDK.
 This method accepts a metadata object and returns a uri that points to the uploaded metadata.